 The Committee for Prevention and Suppression of Human Trafficking (PHT Committee) is the highest level committee and is chaired by the Prime Minister.
-The members of the PHT Committee comprises of one Deputy Prime Minister, seven other relevant Ministers, 30 and four experts on the human trafficking issue.
+The members of the PHT Committee comprises of the Deputy Prime Minister, seven other relevant Ministers,29 and four experts on the human trafficking issue.
 The main functions of the PHT Committee are to provide recommendations to the Cabinet concerning the government's policy on the prevention and suppression of human trafficking, and on the revision of laws, rules and regulations to better combat human trafficking.
-It also has the duty to lay down strategies and measures and guidelines for the prevention and suppression of human trafficking.31 The PHT Committee has to organize at least three meetings per year as prescribed by the Anti-Human Trafficking Act.
+It also has the duty to lay down strategies and measures and guidelines for the prevention and suppression of human trafficking.30 The PHT Committee has to organize at least three meetings per year as prescribed by the Anti-Human Trafficking Act.

-The Committee for Coordinating and Monitoring the Performance in Prevention and Suppression of Human Trafficking (CMP Committee) is chaired by a Deputy Prime Minister and its member comprises of the Minister of Social Development and Human Security, the Attorney General, the Police Commissioner-General, 8 Permanent Secretaries from 8 relevant ministries, 6 Director-Generals and 8 experts on the human trafficking issue.
+The Committee for Coordinating and Monitoring the Performance in Prevention and Suppression of Human Trafficking (CMP Committee) is chaired by a Deputy Prime Minister and its members comprise of the Minister of Social Development and Human Security, the Attorney General, the Police Commissioner-General, eight Permanent Secretaries from eight relevant ministries, six Directors-General and eight experts on the human trafficking issue.
 The main functions of the CMP Committee are establishing plans to prevent and combat human trafficking and monitoring the implementation of the plans, laws, rules and regulations and the performance of relevant agencies and officials in preventing and fighting this crime.
-Both committees have set up several sub-committees to perform various functions as needed and report back to the committees.
-The overall effect is that the issue of human trafficking in all of its aspects can directly reach and be dealt with by the Prime Minister and the Cabinet.32 The CMP Committee has to organize at least six meetings per year.
+Both committees have set up several sub-committees to perform various functions as needed and to report back to the committees.
+The overall effect is that the issue of human trafficking in all of its aspects can directly reach, and be dealt with by, the Prime Minister and the Cabinet.31 The CMP Committee has to organize at least six meetings per year.